hungsu/digital_garden/src/site/notes/blog/zero-to-hero.md

 - **Hunt and kill timewasters**.
 I waste a *lot* of time each day, which I crucially need to close the gap in PRs.
 Those timewasters include:
 	- fighting the company's tooling.
 I've lost entire days to this.
 Other engineers also lose time, but I suspect not as much, and I would like to find out how.
-	- fidgeting with background music.
-I am in an unwinnable situation where my home environment is distracting
+	- fidgeting with my phone. this is hard, as my work requires me to unlock and look at my phone for 2FA.
 	- crawling docs and code.
+My workplace's docs are so bad that most people default to asking in Slack.
 	- emails and slack - so often these yield nothing of value
 - **Block time for the key metrics**.
-My time keeps fizzling away, perhaps because I don't tame it. [[Private/Time blocking\|Time blocking]] will likely be my most important tool in this adventure.
+My time keeps fizzling away, perhaps because I don't tame it. [[Private/Time blocking\|Time blocking]] will likely be my most important tool in this adventure, and not with a calendar app.
 - **Increase energy**.
 When my energy is low, my comprehension speed is also low.
 When I'm tired, I may reread the same words a dozen times without understanding, and also realise half an hour has gone by. [[Vaults/quartz/content/notes/ADHD\|ADHD]] time-blindness can really be a total bitch.
 To up the energy, I think I can:
 	- Look at my numbers.
 Somehow, seeing how far behind I am fills me with enormous desire to close the gap.
 	- Work on this plan.
 Like above, just making this plan (and *not* copying someone else's plan) fills me with zeal to become better.
-	- Gym
-	- Sleep
-	- Have a training montage playlist

 It is the 25th of January as I publish this note.
 I don't know if this plan will work - I've never been a master of anything.
 But at the very least, maybe for a moment, I can maybe be someone's hero.
 I look forward to becoming my future self, and writing about it in [[blog/zero-to-hero-part-2\|zero-to-hero-part-2]].